-- 15.2 Failure to Provide Financial Data.
-If a party fails to bring a current notarized financial affidavit and/or worksheet and schedules when required, the mediation session may be terminated by the complying party with the non-complying party responsible for the entire cost of the session (not less than \$100.00).
+- affidavit and/or worksheet and schedules when required, the mediation session may be terminated by the complying party with the non-complying party responsible for the entire cost of the session (not less than \$100.00).
 The parties will be required to attend another ADR session.
 Failure to provide financial data at the second scheduled session may result in the termination of the ADR session with the non-complying party responsible for the entire cost of the session (not less than \$100.00).
 The case will then be released to proceed to court and the ADR Program Director shall notify the judge to whom the case is assigned of the party's failure to provide the required financial data.
-The judge may find the party in contempt and impose any other appropriate sanctions against the non-complying party. - 15.3 Failure to perform.
+The judge may find the party in contempt and impose any other appropriate sanctions against the non-complying party.
+Enforcement of this Rule requires the issue of financial data be addressed at the beginning (within the first hour) of the mediation session. - 15.3 Failure to perform.
 In the event of any breach or failure to perform prior to the final hearing, the case may proceed before the judge or jury.
 The judge may impose sanctions, including costs, attorney fees, ADR fees or other appropriate remedies including entry of judgment on the agreement.